“What is the best bible version?”, for this post we will only look at the Americanised Cannon of 66 books.

 The evidence is strong, that no book of the Bible was originally autographed in Hebrew.
 Hebrew was just a liturgical language and never a spoken vernacular.
 Similar to Latin of the Catholics.
 The Bible was written in Akkadian, Greek, and Aramaic.
 (There was never an “offical” Aramaic language, even today there are 13 forms, and none are Franka Lingua)

-The following video explains how the Jews tried to cover the Messiahship of Yeshua.
+The following video explains how the Jews tried to hide the Messiahship of Yeshua.
 They ‘added’ and ‘took away’ scripture to make the claim Shem is Melki-Tzadok.

 The Samaritan Pentateuch (SP)